 Tax Laws are complicated.
 This page is intended to explain what Capital Gains are, not how you should deal with them or claim them.
-This is the basics.
-Your real estate lawyer will have much information about this when you sell your home, but for many home-owners who do not own more than 1 home, Capital Gains will most likely not apply to you at all.
+These are the basics.
+Your real estate lawyer will have much more information about this when you sell your home, but for many home-owners who do not own more than 1 home, Capital Gains will most likely not apply to you at all.
 It’s pretty simple for most people who declare their home as a Principal Residence… the gains you make are generally tax-free!
 It’s a good deal.

 Real Estate is the most profitable investment that most of us will ever make, and the most tax-free profit we’ll ever take.
 If the government is licking its lips at the thought of all that tax-free money, they haven’t done anything about it yet, unless it qualifies as a Capital Gain.

 If you own more homes that are not your Principal Residence, figuring out how much profit you get to keep in your pockets after the sale of these assets gets a little more complicated.
 A lot of people make money by selling second homes, of course.
 The profit from the sale of your vacation home will be taxed, but it can still be very profitable.

 Capital Gains are a profit from the sale of an asset or an investment.
 Common investments are real estate, stocks, shares & securities, but it’s up to the CRA to determine what they consider “Capital Property”.
 Money you make from the disposal of these “assets” is taxed at a different rate than money you make from other sources.
 The “too” simple way of looking at it:

 - If you run a business, then 100% of your profits can be taxed.

 - If you sell an investment, then only 50% of your profits can be taxed.

 - Unless the government decides to change the rate.
 It’s up to them.